 This will depend on your graduate scheme.
 We have over 20 office locations in the UK with our Head Office being in Guildford.
 Depending on the scheme you are interested in, we will be able to let you know which office locations are in scope.
 For the AMT scheme we are expecting flexibility across all of our locations across the UK as these placements are essential for you to get a good overview of our business.

 We are mindful of the communities around us and our obligation and ability to make a positive contribution to society and the environment.
-Allianz is two ticks accredited.
 We feel practising diversity and inclusiveness is a key competitive factor, which will ensure that we have the best people in the right job based on merit, aptitude and ability regardless of their background or personal circumstances.
-For more information visit https://www.allianz.co.uk/about-allianz-insurance/social-responsibility.html
+For more information visit our Social Responsibility page.

 The company has an extensive flexible benefits scheme.
 You get to pick and choose benefits to fit your lifestyle.
 Maybe you’d like a bit more holiday.
 What about medical and dental insurance?
 You can even enhance your pension arrangements, buy Life Assurance or just have your pick of retail vouchers from a range of well-known retail businesses.
 Other benefits include subsidised leisure centre and gym memberships, Ride2work scheme and Employee Share Ownership Plan.

-Allianz has a wide variety of internships and placement opportunities.
-These help you to develop your skills, gain insightful practical experience and make more informed decisions about your future career.
+Allianz has a wide variety of internships and placement opportunities where you can gain insightful practical experience and make more informed decisions about your future career.
 Please visit our Internship Programme page for more information.

 Allianz lives by its values of Responsible, Caring, Excellent and Connected.
-These values are what each employee and you will need to project on a daily basis.
-Graduates are expected to be self-motivated and proactive, which will help you progress and gain the most out of your scheme.
-In all the schemes having great communication skills and the ability to thrive within a team and as an individual, will help you be successful in Allianz.
+We are looking for graduates who are self-motivated and proactive; this will allow them to make the most of the opportunities they will encounter.
 An analytical mind is required in a number of the schemes but most importantly they all require you to have a passion to learn and take on new challenges.

-Unless you feel you have any extenuating circumstances, applications which don’t meet the minimum requirements will not be considered.
+Applications which don’t meet the minimum requirements will not be considered unless you have any extenuating circumstances.

 Yes, we are looking for your strengths and skills rather than when you graduated.
 We welcome students from all backgrounds.